 Long-term food storage companies will also have an extensive list of dehydrated fruits to choose from that arrive pre-packaged and with moisture absorbers in them.

-Within the same category, you can opt to buy or make dehydrated vegetables to help ensure you and your family can get a sufficient amount of vitamins and minerals for up to 20 years.
+Within the same category, you can opt to buy or make dehydrated vegetables to help ensure you and your family can get a sufficient amount of vitamins and minerals many years.

 7. Dried or Freeze-Dried Meats